-While video games can be a great way to relax, there is too much of a good thing.
+While video games can be a great way to relax, there are too much of good things.
 Video games provide an escape from reality that some people get addicted to.
 You should be able to do what’s more important than games, work, studies, or family.

 Another demerit of video games is the inevitable frustration and anger you will feel.
 Many gamers tend to experience feelings of rage when they can't accomplish something or win a game, leading to negative emotions.